 - Master of Arts

-Vic Careers (Career Development and Employment) are available to assist with a wide range of queries - from the general exploration of career ideas and career implications of subject choices, to details of specific jobs, employers, or postgraduate courses.
+Careers and Employment are available to assist with a wide range of queries—from the general exploration of career ideas and career implications of subject choices, to details of specific jobs, employers, or postgraduate courses.

-The latest Career View publication on Criminology is downloadable from the Vic Careers' website.
+The latest Career View publication on Criminology is downloadable from the Careers and Employment website.

 For a complete course listing, see the list of all Criminology courses.

 |On this page:|

 |100 Level Courses|

 |200 Level Courses|